 When it comes to adding and subtracting positive and negative numbers, many students have great difficulty.
 In reality, it is a very confusing and abstract idea; so, it is important to give the students a concrete visual to assist them in seeing the solution.
 This idea is based on the Conceptual Development Model which is important to use when introducing new math concepts.
-(See the August 14, 2019 post for more details about this learning model.)
+(See the July 26, 2023 for more details about this learning model.)
 As a result, when teaching the concept of adding and subtracting positive and negative numbers, what would fall into each category?

 When using the two-sided colored beans, the concrete stage of the Model would be where two-sided colored beans are used as an actual manipulative that can be moved around or manipulated by the students.
 There are a few rules to remember when using the beans.